*This post may contain affiliate links. Please read our disclosure for more info.

 Extreme Sports are any activities that involve a high degree of risk and require great physical expertise or specialist skills to master.

-Most extreme sports involve:
+Most extreme sports are usually done outdoors and involve:

 - lighting speeds